ForeignOx/notes/Physics/Component 2/Orbits/Standard Candle.md

 A standard candle in astronomy is an object of known [[Luminosity of a Star|luminosity]].
-Measuring the apparent brightness of such an object in a distant galaxy allows the distance to be calculated using the [[inverse square law]]
+Measuring the apparent brightness of such an object in a distant galaxy allows the distance to be calculated using the [[Inverse Square Law]]

 #Physics #Orbits #Definition